smarty/changelog/cloud/us-master-address-list.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 2026.01.B - 2026-01-13
+Changes:
+- Corrected an issue in which zip9 precisions were incorrectly labelled as street precision, affecting less than 1% of precision values.

 ## 2026.01.A - 2026-01-06
 Changes:
 - Latest updates from all upstream packages and providers.